Will County to pay $2.75 million in settlement over 2022 officer-involved fatal shooting

 Hedemark provided a statement in response to the settlement that said Will County Sheriff Mike Kelley extends his “sincere condolences to the family of Mr. Walker.”

-Walker was armed with a revolver on May 10, 2022, when he took hostages at Fifth-Third Bank in Romeoville.
+Walker was armed with a revolver May 10, 2022, when he took hostages at Fifth-Third Bank in Romeoville.

-Sandra Mendoza, one of the hostages, told The Herald-News in 2022 she heard gunshots and saw Walker yelling at people to bring out chairs so he could barricade the door.
+Sandra Mendoza, one of the hostages, told The Herald-News in 2022 that she heard gunshots and saw Walker yelling at people to bring out chairs so he could barricade the door.
 Walker then told the hostages to call the police to the bank, she said.

-Mendoza said Walker described difficult events in his life, such as his mother’s death, and that he wished to die himself.
+Mendoza said Walker described difficult events in his life, such as his mother’s death, and said that he wished to die himself.

 Walker eventually did exactly that.

-The hostages were released unharmed and Walker disarmed himself and surrendered to the police, according to video that wasn’t released by Illinois State Police until Jan.
+The hostages were released unharmed, and Walker disarmed himself and surrendered to the police, according to video that wasn’t released by Illinois State Police until Jan.
 27.

-For years, the state police would not publicly disclose the videos of the incident at the request of Glasgow’s office.
+For years, state police would not publicly disclose the videos of the incident at the request of Glasgow’s office.

 At one point in the video, Walker is on his knees with his hands behind his head.